mlcommons/croissant/docs/croissant-spec-draft.md

     <td>transform</td>
     <td>Transform</td>
     <td>MANY</td>
-    <td>A transformation to apply on source data on top of the extracted method as specified through <code>extract</code>, e.g., a regular expression or JSON query.</td>
+    <td>A transformation to apply on source data on top of the extracted method as specified through <code>extract</code>, e.g., a regular expression or a JSON path</td>
   </tr>
   <tr>
     <td>format</td>